cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-exton-18.md

 This course is available at [Springhouse Education and Consulting Services](http://www.springhouse.com/).

-Both days will be held in their Exton, PA offices at   Eagleview Corporate Park
+Both days will be held in their Exton, PA (Philadelphia area) offices at
+Eagleview Corporate Park
 707 Eagleview Boulevard
 Suite 207
 Exton, PA 1934